-On May 1, 2019, the BOP announced that it elected not to renew the contract at our 2,232-bed Adams County Correctional Center in Adams County, Mississippi.
+On May 1, 2019, the BOP announced that it elected not to renew the contract at our Adams County Correctional Center in Adams County, Mississippi.
 On June 28, 2019, the BOP executed an amendment to the existing contract to allow ICE to use up to 660 beds to care for adult male detainees.
-We are negotiating a new inter-governmental service agreement, or IGSA, to continue to allow ICE to utilize the remaining available beds at the Adams facility, although we can provide no assurance that we will ultimately reach a new agreement to provide ICE with capacity at the Adams facility.
 On July 18, 2019, the BOP contract, which was originally scheduled to expire on July 31, 2019, was extended to August 30, 2019.
-As of July 31, 2019, we cared for approximately 350 detainees from ICE and 500 BOP inmates at the Adams facility.
-As a result of the transition at this facility, we performed an impairment analysis of the Adams facility, which had a net carrying value of \$97.8 million as of June 30, 2019, and concluded that this asset has a recoverable value in excess of the carrying value.
+On September 3, 2019, we announced that we had entered into a new contract under an inter-governmental service agreement, or IGSA, between Adams County, Mississippi and ICE for up to 2,348 adult detainees at the Adams facility.
+The new management agreement commenced on August 31, 2019, and has an initial term of 60 months, with unlimited extension options thereafter upon mutual agreement.
+Either party may terminate the contract with 120 days' written notice.
+ICE began utilizing the additional capacity at the Adams facility under the new contract and, as of September 30, 2019, we cared for approximately 1,100 detainees from ICE at the Adams facility.
+As a result of the transition at this facility, we performed an impairment analysis of the Adams facility, which had a net carrying value of \$97.1 million as of September 30, 2019, and concluded that this asset has a recoverable value in excess of the carrying value.

 On May 16, 2019, we announced that we entered into a new contract under an IGSA between Torrance County, New Mexico and ICE to activate our 910-bed Torrance County Detention Facility in Estancia, New Mexico.
-The Torrance facility had previously been idle since 2017 and had a net carrying value of \$34.6 million as of June 30, 2019.
+The Torrance facility had previously been idle since 2017 and had a net carrying value of \$34.4 million as of September 30, 2019.
 The new management contract commenced on May 15, 2019, and has an initial term of 60 months, with unlimited extension options thereafter upon mutual agreement.
 Either party may terminate the contract with 120 days' written notice.
-We expect to begin accepting ICE detainee populations into the Torrance facility in the third quarter of 2019.
+We began accepting ICE detainee populations into the Torrance facility in the third quarter of 2019 and, as of September 30, 2019, cared for approximately 270 detainees at the facility.

 On May 23, 2019, we announced that we entered into a new contract under an IGSA between the City of Eden, Texas and the U.S. Marshals Service, or USMS, to activate our 1,422-bed Eden Detention Center in Eden, Texas.
 The new agreement also permits ICE to utilize capacity at the facility at any time in the future.
-The Eden facility had previously been idle since 2017 and had a net carrying value of \$37.6 million as of June 30, 2019.
+The Eden facility had previously been idle since 2017 and had a net carrying value of \$37.4 million as of September 30, 2019.
 The new management contract commenced on June 1, 2019, and has an indefinite term.
 Either party may terminate the contract with 30 days' written notice.
-We began accepting USMS inmate populations into the Eden facility in the third quarter of 2019.
+We began accepting populations into the Eden facility in the third quarter of 2019 and, as of September 30, 2019, cared for an aggregate of approximately 975 detainees at the facility.